Liquid vs. Granular Fertilizers: Which One Is Right for Your Garden?

 Well, the answer isn’t as simple as one-size-fits-all, but don’t worry.
 By the time you finish reading this, you’ll know exactly which fertilizer works best for your plants Liquid vs. Granular Fertilizers, your garden style, and maybe even your mood.
 Let’s break it down, shall we?

-What Are Liquid Fertilizers?
+Liquid vs. Granular Fertilizers: What is Liquid Fertilizers?

 Let’s start with liquid fertilizers.
 These fertilizers, as the name suggests, are in liquid form and usually need to be diluted with water before being applied to plants.
 You’ll often see them in bottles that you can mix with your garden hose or watering can.